chinapedia/wikipedia.abstract.en/Page/Gautama_Buddha.md

 In the fifth vassana, the Buddha was staying at Mahavana near Vesali when he heard news of the impending death of his father.
 He is said to have gone to Suddhodana and taught the dharma, after which his father became an arahant.

-The_last_days_of_buddha_teachings.jpg The king's death and cremation were to inspire the creation of an order of nuns.
+The king's death and cremation were to inspire the creation of an order of nuns.
 Buddhist texts record that the Buddha was reluctant to ordain women.
 His foster mother Maha Pajapati, for example, approached him, asking to join the sangha, but he refused.
 Maha Pajapati, however, was so intent on the path of awakening that she led a group of royal Sakyan and Koliyan ladies, which followed the sangha on a long journey to Rajagaha.
 In time, after Ananda championed their cause, the Buddha is said to have reconsidered and, five years after the formation of the sangha agreed to the ordination of women as nuns.
 He reasoned that males and females had an equal capacity for awakening.
 But he gave women additional rules (Vinaya) to follow.

 Mahaparinirvana (death)

-Astasahasrika_Prajnaparamita_Buddha_Parinirvana.jpeg''.
+''.
 Sanskrit palm leaf manuscript.
 Nālandā, Bihar, India.
 Pāla period]]

 According to the _Mahaparinibbana Sutta_ of the Pali canon, at the age of 80, the Buddha announced that he would soon reach _parinirvana_, or the final deathless state, and abandon his earthly body.
 After this, the Buddha ate his last meal, which he had received as an offering from a blacksmith named Cunda.
 Falling violently ill, Buddha instructed his attendant Ānanda to convince Cunda that the meal eaten at his place had nothing to do with his passing and that his meal would be a source of the greatest merit as it provided the last meal for a Buddha.[36]
 Mettanando and von Hinüber argue that the Buddha died of mesenteric infarction, a symptom of old age, rather than food poisoning.[37]

 The precise contents of the Buddha's final meal are not clear, due to variant scriptural traditions and ambiguity over the translation of certain significant terms; the Theravada tradition generally believes that the Buddha was offered some kind of pork, while the Mahayana tradition believes that the Buddha consumed some sort of truffle or other mushroom.
 These may reflect the different traditional views on Buddhist vegetarianism and the precepts for monks and nuns.
-Buddha's_cremation_stupa,_Kushinagar.jpg (Kushinara).]]
+(Kushinara).]]
 Waley suggests that Theravadins would take _suukaramaddava_ (the contents of the Buddha's last meal), which can translate literally as _pig-soft_, to mean "soft flesh of a pig" or "pig's soft-food", that is, after Neumann, a soft food favoured by pigs, assumed to be a truffle.
 He argues (also after Neumann) that as "plant names tend to be local and dialectical", as there are several plants known to have _suukara-_ (pig) as part of their names,[38] and as Pali Buddhism developed in an area remote from the Buddha's death, _suukaramaddava_ could easily have been a type of plant whose local name was unknown to those in Pali regions.
 Specifically, local writers writing soon after the Buddha's death knew more about their flora than Theravadin commentator Buddhaghosa who lived hundreds of years and hundreds of kilometers remote in time and space from the events described.
-Unaware that it may have been a local plant name and with no Theravadin prohibition against eating animal flesh, Theravadins would not have questioned the Buddha eating meat and interpreted the term accordingly.
-EndAscetism.JPG, Zenyōmitsu-Temple Museum, Tokyo]] According to Buddhist tradition, the Buddha died at Kuśināra (present-day Kushinagar, India), which became a pilgrimage centre.
+Unaware that it may have been a local plant name and with no Theravadin prohibition against eating animal flesh, Theravadins would not have questioned the Buddha eating meat and interpreted the term accordingly. , Zenyōmitsu-Temple Museum, Tokyo]] According to Buddhist tradition, the Buddha died at Kuśināra (present-day Kushinagar, India), which became a pilgrimage centre.
 Ananda protested the Buddha's decision to enter _parinirvana_ in the abandoned jungles of Kuśināra of the Malla kingdom.
 The Buddha, however, is said to have reminded Ananda how Kushinara was a land once ruled by a righteous wheel-turning king and the appropriate place for him to die.

 The Buddha then asked all the attendant Bhikkhus to clarify any doubts or questions they had and cleared them all in a way which others could not do.
 They had none.
 According to Buddhist scriptures, he then finally entered _parinirvana_.
 The Buddha's final words are reported to have been: "All composite things (Saṅkhāra) are perishable.
 Strive for your own liberation with diligence" (Pali: 'vayadhammā saṅkhārā appamādena sampādethā').
 His body was cremated and the relics were placed in monuments or stupas, some of which are believed to have survived until the present.
 For example, the Temple of the Tooth or "Dalada Maligawa" in Sri Lanka is the place where what some believe to be the relic of the right tooth of Buddha is kept at present.

-Life_Scenes_of_Buddha_-_Birth-Enlightenment-Descent_from_Heaven-First_Sermon-Passing_Away_-_Circa_2nd_Century_CE_-_Rajghat_-_ACCN_00-H-1_-_Government_Museum_-_Mathura_2013-02-23_5843.JPG.]]
+.]]

 According to the Pāli historical chronicles of Sri Lanka, the {{IAST and {{IAST, the coronation of Emperor Aśoka (Pāli: Asoka) is 218 years after the death of the Buddha.
 According to two textual records in Chinese ( and ), the coronation of Emperor Aśoka is 116 years after the death of the Buddha.
 Therefore, the time of Buddha's passing is either 486 BCE according to Theravāda record or 383 BCE according to Mahayana record.
 However, the actual date traditionally accepted as the date of the Buddha's death in Theravāda countries is 544 or 545 BCE, because the reign of Emperor Aśoka was traditionally reckoned to be about 60 years earlier than current estimates.
 In Burmese Buddhist tradition, the date of the Buddha's death is 13 May 544 BCE. whereas in Thai tradition it is 11 March 545 BCE.

 At his death, the Buddha is famously believed to have told his disciples to follow no leader.
 Mahakasyapa was chosen by the sangha to be the chairman of the First Buddhist Council, with the two chief disciples Maudgalyayana and Sariputta having died before the Buddha.
-Lord_Buddha_-_Hair_Relics.JPG (Colombo).]]
+(Colombo).]]
 While in the Buddha's days he was addressed by the very respected titles Buddha, Shākyamuni, Shākyasimha, Bhante and Bho, he was known after his _parinirvana_ _nirvana_ as _Arihant_, _Bhagavā/Bhagavat/Bhagwān_, _Mahāvira_, _Jina/Jinendra_, _Sāstr_, _Sugata_, and most popularly in scriptures as _Tathāgata_.

 Relics

 After his death, Buddha's cremation relics were divided amongst 8 royal families and his disciples; centuries later they would be enshrined by King Ashoka into 84,000 stupas.[39]
-Many supernatural legends surround the history of alleged relics as they accompanied the spread of Buddhism and gave legitimacy to rulers.
-War_over_the_Buddha's_Relics,_South_Gate,_Stupa_no._1,_Sanchi.jpg, South Gate, Stupa no. 1, Sanchi.[40]
+Many supernatural legends surround the history of alleged relics as they accompanied the spread of Buddhism and gave legitimacy to rulers. , South Gate, Stupa no. 1, Sanchi.[40]

 ]]

 Physical characteristics

-Buddha_Victoria_&_Albert.jpg depiction of the Buddha from Hadda, Afghanistan; Victoria and Albert Museum, London.]]
+depiction of the Buddha from Hadda, Afghanistan; Victoria and Albert Museum, London.]]

 An extensive and colourful physical description of the Buddha has been laid down in scriptures.
 A kshatriya by birth, he had military training in his upbringing, and by Shakyan tradition was required to pass tests to demonstrate his worthiness as a warrior in order to marry.
 He had a strong enough body to be noticed by one of the kings and was asked to join his army as a general.
 He is also believed by Buddhists to have "the 32 Signs of the Great Man".